kuzudb/kuzu-blog/src/content/post/2025-08-04-intro-to-dspy-data-enrichment.md

 | Emmanuelle Charpentier  | Berlin    | Germany          | Max Planck Unit for the Science of Pathogens |
 | Marie Curie             | Paris     | France           | Sorbonne University                     |

+There were four female laureates in Chemistry who were affiliated with non-US institutions -- this is a question that required the enriched data to answer appropriately.

 A lot more queries that combine insights from scholars, prizes and the institutions, cities, and countries they are affiliated with can be run in this manner.
 We'll leave a more detailed exploration that uses graph algorithms and more, for a future post.